Kitware/vtk-js/Sources/Rendering/Core/Volume/api.md

 - opacity transfer functions
 - color transfer functions
 - volume interpolation of nearest, fast linear and linear
+- automatic intermixing of opaque surfaces with volumes

 Using volume rendering in vtk-js is very much like using it VTK is you are familiar with VTK.
 The main objects are